karthikeyakannaiah/karthikeyakannaiah/README.md

 ![Profile views](https://gpvc.arturio.dev/karthikeyakannaiah)
 > About Myself
-Self-paced Learner and an Enthusiast in Programming & Web development and worked on projects which have enhanced my skill set.
+Self-paced Learner and an Enthusiast in Programming & Web development, and worked on projects which have enhanced my skill set.
 I want to be an Explorer in a rapidly evolving world and technological advancements.
-My current interests are having me explore Web dev frameworks like reactjs etc.., and competitive programming.
+My current interests are having me explore Web dev frameworks like reactjs etc.., and ML/DL.

 ### I will put Some stats here  :|